Our industry viewpoints

 Longitudinal Qualitative Tracking26 February 2018 | Research

 We take a look at how qualitative methods can be used to track changes in attitudes and expectations over time, as well as to gain instant feedback on events and news stories that could have an effect on them.

-Online Bulletin Board26 February 2018 | Research
+Case Study: Conducting an Online Bulletin Board amongst Advisers26 February 2018 | Research

 Here we take a look at our experience of using an online bulletin board to research a number of proposed advertising executions aimed at advisers.
 Limitations on sample meant that we were going to struggle to pull together groups of advisers.

-Developing and Applying Buying Personas3 October 2017 | Viewpoints
+Developing and Applying Buying Personas3 October 2017 | Research

 The importance of older consumers1 October 2017 | Research

 There is a growing market that represents a third of the UK population.
 One which is wealthy, active and has £145bn in disposable income burning a hole in its pockets.
 This consumer group will drive consumption growth for the next 20 years.